Woodgate quizzed on Boro's new signings and makes Newcastle United claim

-Middlesbrough boss Jonathan Woodgate quizzed on new signings and makes bold Newcastle United claim
+Middlesbrough boss Jonathan Woodgate quizzed on new signings and makes Newcastle United claim

-Jonathan Woodgate believes Middlesbrough’s recent history is better than Newcastle’s and that it will take time for Boro’s new signings to settle.
+Jonathan Woodgate believes Middlesbrough’s recent history is better than Newcastle’s and that it will take time for Boro’s new signings to settle in.

 The Teessiders signed three new outfield players in the summer, Marcus Browne, Anfernee Dijksteel and Marc Bola, who are all under the age of 23.

-But, despite a slow start, Woodgate is confident the club’s new additions will prove their worth.
+But, despite a slow start, Woodgate is confident the club’s new additions will be successful at Boro.

 When asked if he thought full-backs Dijksteel and Bola had endured a dodgy start, Woodgate replied: "I wouldn't say dodgy, it was difficult for them at first but those two will improve, they will get better that is guaranteed.
 I'm seeing it in training.